KaushalRai12/2DRobotArmSim/README.md

 4. **Cross Product for Rotation:**
   - When calculating how much to rotate a joint, we use the 2D cross product to find the direction and magnitude of the needed rotation.
 The cross product between the vector pointing from the joint to the end-effector and the vector pointing from the joint to the target gives the necessary rotation adjustment.

-By leveraging these linear algebra concepts, the simulation can efficiently compute how each joint needs to move to reach the target, making the arm's movement both accurate and smooth.
+By applying these linear algebra concepts, the simulation can efficiently compute how each joint needs to move to reach the target, making the arm's movement both accurate and smooth.

 ## 💡 Optimization Notes
 - **Learning Rate**: Controls how aggressively the joint angles are updated.
 A higher learning rate can speed up movement but may result in instability.